MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-tabs.md

 ---
 title: Microsoft Teams tabs
 author: surbhigupta
-description: In this module, learn custom tabs on the Teams platform ms.localizationpriority: high ms.topic: overview ms.author: lajanuar
+description: In this module, learn to build a custom tabs on the Teams platform, Tab features and Tabs user scenarios ms.localizationpriority: high ms.topic: overview ms.author: lajanuar